10 Things You Didn’t Know About Luke Bryan

 9. Musical Career

 From a young age, Luke Bryan was interested in music.
 He grew up listening to his parents’ records which included country artists like Merle Haggard, George Strait and Conway Twitty.
 When he was 14, his parents bought him a guitar and he quickly taught himself how to play and sing.
 The first place he ever sang was in church, but he soon began playing with local musicians, writing his own songs and performing in high school musicals.
 When he graduated, he was ready to move to Nashville and pursue a career as a musician, but his older brother, Chris, was killed unexpectedly in a car accident.
-Bryan and his family were devastated, so he decided to put his dreams on hold and attend college so he be close to his family.
+Bryan and his family were devastated, so he decided to put his dreams on hold and attend college so he could be close to his family.
 His interest in music continued.
 He joined the Sigma Chi Fraternity, formed a band and played in local bars, all the while continuing to work on his father’s farm.
 Eventually, his father told him to pack up his truck and head to Nashville to pursue his dreams before it was too late.
 Once he was in Nashville he began a career as a songwriter and after three years of playing small gigs he was scouted by a rep from Capitol Records!